 If you want to go even further in discouraging thieves from carjacking your car, install multiple kill switches and designate a specific order in which they must be switched on in order for the car to start.
 That will require some knowledge of electrical wiring, so you might need a friend or a mechanic to assist you in installing the system – but it definitely can be worth it!

 These 5 ways of protecting your vehicle from damage or theft are simple and inexpensive enough that anyone can implement them.
+You can also check this car insurances.
 And the chances of your car being stolen will be cut in half or more by taking these simple steps.
 Having access to something like a fleet management software will make sure your car is safe.